ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Capabilities

 1. Shrinking the anonymity set.
-The Leader instructs aggregators to construct output parts and so could request aggregations over few inputs.
+The Leader instructs the Helper to construct aggregate shares and so could request aggregations over dangerously few reports.
    1. This capability is particularly strong in the case of fixed-size queries ({{fixed-size-query}}), because in that setting, the Leader is responsible for assigning reports to batches and so can craft batches to target certain contributions.
    * This is mitigated by choosing a sufficient minimum batch size for the task.
-   * If Aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.
+   * If aggregate shares emitted by Aggregators satisfy differential privacy
+     {{dp}}, then genuine records are protected regardless of the size of the anonymity set.
 1. Relaying messages between Helper and Collector in the collect sub-protocol.
    These messages are not authenticated, meaning the leader can:
    1. Send collect parameters to the Helper that do not reflect the parameters